 How do I participate in this project?

-It's simple – just write a short message from your heart and mail your postcard/note/card to Hearts in Unity at our USA address.
-Your postcard/note/card will then be shipped to one of our Tanzanian villages and hand-delivered to a child, teacher, other adult, or to a family who is in need of your words of encouragement.
-Each handwritten postcard/note/card you write and send is a blessing and will surely be treasured, kept close at heart, and read over and over.
+It's simple – just write a short, simple message (we prefer messages in Swahilii -- see simple Swahili phrases below) and mail your postcard/card to Hearts in Unity at our USA address.
+Your postcard/card will then be shipped to one of our Tanzanian villages and hand-delivered to a child who is in need of your words of encouragement.
+Each handwritten postcard/card you write and send is a blessing and will surely be treasured, kept close at heart, and read over and over.

-If you'd like to draw/color your own designs on BLANK postcards, click HERE for our POSTCARDS document that you can print on heavy paper (cardstock), cut into 4 postcards, and decorate as you wish.
+print on heavy paper (cardstock), cut into 4 postcards, and color as you wish

 What should I write?

 A short, simple message with a greeting and words of encouragement is best.
 Due to the high volume of cards/notes we receive for the children in our villages, our resources for translating letters from English to Swahili is limited.
 We encourage you to keep your notes short, and to write some (or all) of your message in Swahili (see below for simple words/phrases in Swahili).
 Please also personalize your card/letter by including your first name/signature.

 Need a few ideas on what to write?